content-left-bg.png

 Follow the managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.

-Ensure shade and food are available during the activity.
+Ensure shade, food and water are available during the activity

 Facilities and equipment hazards Control measures